wa1tnr/wokwi-2560-Altair8800-duino-a/wkwi/altr8800-aa/README_NOW.md

   https://wokwi.com/projects/332196032517505618

+Quick Hints (vastly incomplete, in fact, just begun):

+  an 'h' will dump to a .HEX format (must capture off the wokwi window manually). a  't' steps through the program a  '/' allows data entry in the current base (inadequately described in this one line of help text) a  'X' examines current address a  'x' examines next address in sequence a  'P' deposits at current address a  'p' deposits at next address in sequence

 Nothing below this line has been reviewed recently for applicability to the current work. ;)

  - - - - - -